gturpin-dev/Sass-Base/docs/_coverpage.md

 # Sass Base <small>3.1.2</small>

-> A magical sass base for your projects.
+> A magical Sass base for your projects.

 - Simple and lightweight
 - Developer friendly